zourtney/lightcontrol/README.md

 Light Control Server
 ====================

-This applicatino provides a simple RESTful API for manipulating a Raspberry Pi's GPIO pins over HTTP.
+This application provides a simple RESTful API for manipulating a Raspberry Pi's GPIO pins over HTTP.
 The two major features are:

  - Direct on/off GPIO pin manipulation
  - Schedule (cron) management